The Chi-Lites: 1980–1999

-In 1980, Thompson, Jones, and Lester re-formed the group.
-Lester was the lead singer.
-The new group continued using the Chi-Lites established name.
-Creadel Jones left for a second time in 1982, and the group would remain a trio.
-In 1983, the group released the critically acclaimed Bottoms Up album and achieved notable club and R&B chart success with the title track and "Changing For You."
+In 1980 Thompson, Record, Jones and Lester re-formed the group.
+But Creadel Jones left for a second time in 1982, and the group would remain a trio.
+In 1983 the group released the critically acclaimed Bottoms Up album and achieved notable club and R&B chart success with the title track and "Changing For You."
 Released on LARC Records, the album was also released in the UK on the R&B label under the distribution wing of PRT.
 "Changing For You" album version was released in the UK as a 12" single which became popular in London clubs, including Flicks in Dartford and The Goldmine in Canvey Island.
 "Changing For You" also remained on the Caister Weekender playlist for two years.
 "Changing for You" and the title track "Bottoms Up" were heavily played and promoted by UK jazz funk soul DJ Robbie Vincent.
 An edited version of "Changing for You" entered the UK Singles Chart and reached No. 61.
 Record left again in 1988, and new lead Frank Reed joined to replace him.
 Singer Anthony Reynard Watson replaced Reed later that year and the duty of lead vocals would alternate between Reed and Watson over the course of the next decade.
 (Lester took over singing lead on "Oh Girl", while Watson led on their other songs).

 In 1997, while returning home from a concert in Pennsylvania, the Chi-Lites were involved in a serious car crash which resulted in both Reed and Thompson's wife Constance being ejected from the vehicle.
 Constance died from her injuries and Reed had to have a metal plate inserted in his back.
 "Hold On to Your Dreams" was included on the Help Wanted (Heroes are in Short Supply) album in Constance's honor.
 Reed was subsequently replaced once again by Watson until Watson's permanent departure in 2002.
 On December 13, 1999, BMI named The Chi-Lites, "Oh Girl" No. 36 of the top 100 songs of the century (1900-1999).